How to Use Apple AirTags For Tracking Luggage When Traveling

 Arriving at our First Destination AirTag Tracking is Slow

 We arrived in Frankfurt and as soon as I was able to connect to a cellular network (thanks to T-mobile’s awesome international features), I opened the “find my app” and was prompted with error messages for about 10-15 minutes.
-“We can’t connect to a server, try again”.
-At some point, the app was working but here’s what it showed me:

 Not what you want to see when you first connect to the “Find My” app when you land at your destination.
 As you can see from above it seems that the bags were still in Montreal and not in Frankfurt.
 The blank location on the map was also disconcerting.

-UPDATE (12/8/22): After using the AirTags several time, I discovered a pattern; Whenever you are at an airport, connect to a WIFI network to get the most accurate location reading for your AirTags.
 A cellular data connection at the moment is not as reliable.
 Whenever I get a “Cannot connect to a server” error message, most of the time it’s fixed when I connect to a WIFI network and reopen the Find My app.

 But here’s another important reminder:

-IMPORTANT NOTE #2: Location accuracy takes more time than you think.
 Remember AirTags need to be near iOS devices that are connected to WIFI or cellular.
-If you land thinking you’ll get an accurate location reading, you probably won’t.
-There’s a small chance that an AirTag can be picked up when you’ve landed on a plane, but it’s highly unlikely.
+There’s a small chance that an AirTag can be picked up as soon as you’ve landed on a plane, but it’s unlikely to happen right away.

-Seeing the initial image above I wondered if our bags were still in Montreal, but I noticed a couple of things:
+Seeing the initial image above, I wondered if our bags were still in Montreal, but I noticed a couple of things:

 1. The last time the Find My app had any information was 7 hours ago back at our departure city (Montreal).
 There was no NEW information to go off of.